 - After all pregnancies were looped through the pregnancy-specific questions, women were asked to verify the chronological order of all of their pregnancies (BI-2 CHKORDER).
 Any current pregnancy was assumed to be the most recent pregnancy.
-All of the information for a woman's pregnancies are presented in a summary screen (see CAPI Reference Questionnaire for details), and she is presented with a summary statement about each pregnancy, similar to BH-6 CNFMPREG above.
-At this point, the respondent is given the following choices: - Yes, pregnancies in order/everything is correct - No, pregnancies out of order

-She may also volunteer that something else is incorrect; for example, she may decide to add or delete a pregnancy.
-If she reports that her pregnancies are out of order, she is asked BI-8 FIXORDER to place them all in the correct order.
-If any other key information about her pregnancies is incorrect, she is guided through specific questions to correct the information on outcome, end date, and gestational length.
+All of the information for a woman's pregnancies was presented in a summary screen (see CAPI Reference Questionnaire for details), and she was shown a summary statement about each pregnancy, similar to BH-6 CNFMPREG above.
+At this point, the respondent was given the following choices: - Yes, pregnancies in order/everything is correct - No, pregnancies out of order to add or delete a pregnancy.
+If she reported that her pregnancies are out of order, she was asked BI-8 FIXORDER to place them all in the correct order.
+If any other key information about her pregnancies was incorrect, she was guided through specific questions to correct the information on outcome, end date, and gestational length.